dpatti/js-primer/problems.md

 ```

 This ends the first part!
 If you want a challenge, try rewriting problems 1
-through 4 using only the next problem's solution.
-So, try to rewrite problem 1
+through 4 using the function in next problem's solution.
+So, try to rewrite
-using the function you wrote in problem 2.
-You can use another function like
+problem 1 by using the function you wrote in problem 2.
+You can use another
-this:
+function like this:

 ```js
 // In lib/1-count.js